 fstrim command on:

 - a device that does not support discard operations, or

 - a logical device (LVM or MD) composed of multiple devices, where any one of the device does not support discard operations,

 # fstrim /mnt/non_discard fstrim: /mnt/non_discard: the discard operation is not supported

-This procedure enables online block discard operations that automatically discard unused blocks on all supported file systems.
+You can perform online block discard operations to automatically discard unused blocks on all supported file systems.

 Enable online discard at mount time:

 When mounting a file system manually, add the